saskiaotto/INDperform/README.md

 ## Important News

-In Version 0.2.2 some adjustments were made to account for changes in packages INDperform uses and a minor bug fixed in the NRMSE model prediction plot.
+In Version 0.2.2 some adjustments were made to account for changes in packages INDperform depends on and a minor bug fixed in the NRMSE model prediction plot.
 Some of the plotting functions include now also titles in the individual panels.
 A data validation routine was added to check for unwanted characters in indicator or pressure names which caused